Job plans are designed to bring consistency to how work is performed in Maximo.

 Where Alignment Can Improve

 As operations evolve, job plans benefit from regular updates.
+Without active maintenance, they become a source of data drift that quietly undermines execution alignment.

 Common opportunities include: